hhas/SwiftAutomation/doc-source/6 application-objects.md

 Be default, if the target application has stopped running since the Application object was created, trying to send it a command using that Application object will result in an invalid connection error (-609), unless that command is `run` or `launch`.
 This restriction prevents SwiftAutomation accidentally restarting an application that has unexpectedly quit while a script is controlling it.
 You can restart an application by sending an explicit `run` or `launch` command, or by creating a new Application object for it.
 To change this behavior, use one of the following `RelaunchMode` values as the initializer's `relaunchMode:` argument:

-* `.Never` -- prevent the Application object automatically relaunching the application, even for a `run` or `launch` command
+* `.never` -- prevent the Application object automatically relaunching the application, even for a `run` or `launch` command
-* `.Limited` -- allow the Application object to relaunch the application before sending a `run` or `launch` command (SwiftAutomation's default behavior)
+* `.limited` -- allow the Application object to relaunch the application before sending a `run` or `launch` command (SwiftAutomation's default behavior)
-* `.Always` -- allow the Application object to relaunch the application before sending any command (AppleScript's behavior)
+* `.always` -- allow the Application object to relaunch the application before sending any command (AppleScript's behavior)

 Note that you can still use Application objects to control applications that have been quit _and_ restarted since the Application object was created.
 SwiftAutomation will automatically update the Application object's process id information as needed. [[TO DO: check this is correct; also check how it behaves when .Never is used]]